Rafał Haratyk: Konfrontacja Sztuk Walki

 Haratyk made his debut with Konfrontacja Sztuk Walki on October 14, 2023 against Ivan Erslan.
 Haratyk won the fight via a first round KO.

 KSW Light Heavyweight champion

 His next two fights took place on February 24, 2024 as part of the KSW Light Heavyweight Tournament for the vacant KSW Light Heavyweight championship.
 In the first fight, he faced Marcin Wójcik.
 Haratyk won the fight via a first round TKO.
-He then faced Damian Piwowarczyk later in the night in the final round.
+He then facedDamian Piwowarczyk later in the night in the final round.
 Haratyk won the fight via Split Decision, and thus won the tournament, and claimed his first career championship.

 His first title defense came on November 16, 2024 in a rematch against Marcin Wójcik.
 Haratyk successfully defended his championship via a second round KO.

 Haratyk was scheduled to face former champion Ibragim Chuzhigaev on April 26, 2025, however Haratyk suffered an eye injury, and the bout was canceled.

+His second title defense came on October 18, 2025 against Bartosz Leśko.
+Haratyk won the fight via a Unanimous Decision, successfully defending his title.

+His third title defense came on July 18, 2026, against Bartosz Leśko in a rematch.
+Haratyk lost the Fight via a Unanimous Decision, losing the championship in the process.
+Despite the loss, this performance earned him his first career Fight of the Night bonus.